bbenglish/bbe_study_data/README.md

 The column "Intervened" is 1 if the score of the semester is no less than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.

-Note the pre_trapped as well as pst_trapped questions is hidden among the question columns.
+Note that in meta sheet, the pre_trapped as well as pst_trapped question description is hidden among the question columns.
 We didn't move it to the front to align it with the original questionnaire.
-Make sure you handle them first.

 In the meta data sheet, the column "Participant" is the number of all course students who we invited to fill out the survey; The column "Response" represents the count of responses we received; The column "Rate" is simply the quotient of the participants over the responses; The column "Respond_twice" shows the number of people who did both the pre- & post-survey.